The Squad (2011 film): Plot

 The squad corporal, Cortez, discovers a bundle of papers under a body and begins to read them as night falls.
 Ponce, guarding the prisoner, is bullied into leaving by the sergeant, who then enters the room with the prisoner.
 Reading the papers Cortez discovers that the woman was picked up on suspicion of being a guerilla spy and interrogated, but refused to talk.
-At the same time she was taken prisoner, one of the base soldiers became ill and insisted the woman had placed a curse upon him.
+At the same time when she was taken prisoner, one of the base soldiers became ill and insisted the woman had placed a curse upon him.
 The base soldiers became increasingly convinced the woman was a witch and eventually rioted, attempting to cut out her tongue.
 The log ends without explaining what happens next, only that "the captain had completely lost control of the men", at least one of whom had killed another soldier, and the final scrawled words in the log insist that they "must kill the witch".

 Ponce has a flashback dream to hazy memories of an event before the start of the mission, but is suddenly awoken by shouting from his radio to return to the guard post.
 Inside, they discover that the sergeant has been killed and the woman has escaped.
 They spread out looking for her and "Indian" falls down a gully, landing in a mass grave of base soldiers.
 Indian confronts the lieutenant, accusing him of bringing doom on them all by releasing the "witch".
 An argument between Arango and Parra's best friend is interrupted when the perimeter noisemakers are tripped at one of the lookout points.
 The mist means that they cannot see anything, but corporal Cortez defies the lieutenant to lead the men out to attempt to kill the "guerrilla bitch".

 Out in the mist, the men begin shooting at fast moving shapes that whip past them, but only succeed in shooting Arango in the crossfire, killing him.
 The lieutenant, furious at Arango's death and the squad for disobeying his orders, attempts to relieve Parra's friend of his weapon, but is stopped by the corporal, who accuses him of knowing about the witch from the logbook all along.
-The lieutenant denies knowing anything and arguing that it is Cortez's fault for leading the men out into the mist, but the men side with the corporal and tie up the lieutenant in the radio room.
+The lieutenant denies knowing anything and argues that it is Cortez's fault for leading the men out into the mist, but the men side with the corporal and tie up the lieutenant in the radio room.